The Valley of Gwangi: Special effects

 The pterosaurs were mistakenly given bat's wings (with elongate fingers supporting the membrane; pterosaurs had one finger forming the wing's leading edge but none on the membrane).
 The wings appear to mimic those of a pterosaur from an earlier Harryhausen film, One Million Years B.C.
 (1966).
 Close-up sequences of the pterosaurs in Gwangi were provided by life-size models.
-For the scene when Lope is snatched from his horse by the Pteranodon, the boy was raised by wires painted out in the studio and Harryhausen animated the eight-inch-high model pterosaur to correspond with his movements.
+For the scene when Lope is snatched from his horse by the Pteranodon, the boy was raised by wires painted out in the studio and Harryhausen animated the eight-inch-(20-centimeter) high model pterosaur to correspond with his movements.
 However, once the creature gets up to a certain altitude the real boy was replaced with a model which was used until he crawls away from the creature which is being killed by Carlos on the ground.
 Bromley the paleontologist correctly identifies it as a pterodactyl (the classification of pterosaurs that Pteranodon is a part of) while he is inspecting it on the ground.

 The scene where Gwangi pounces on the Ornithomimus has been copied many times in dinosaur films, primarily in Jurassic Park, when the Tyrannosaurus pounces on the Gallimimus.
 The smaller dinosaur had never appeared on the film screen before and although its movements were unlikely it was one of Harryhausen's favorite sequences in the film.
-The battle between Gwangi and the Styracosaurus features battle moves such as biting, stabbing, butting, and pinning.
+The battle between Gwangi and the Styracosaurus features battle moves, such as biting, stabbing, butting and pinning.
 After Gwangi is captured, he is wheeled back to town in a cart; and for several of the long shots of this scene the crew built and used a full-sized mock-up of Gwangi, again because an actual model would have been far too small.

 Harryhausen originally planned to have used a real elephant in some of the scenes for the fight with Gwangi.
-This did not work out because he wanted to have used a 15-foot tall elephant (the world's biggest elephant was two feet shorter than this).
-So the live 8-foot elephant was only used in the beginning when a woman is seen briefly riding on its back.
-For some of the elephant fight scenes Harryhausen used the animation table as the bullring floor.
+This did not work out because he wanted to have used a 15-foot (5-meter) tall elephant (the world's biggest elephant was two feet shorter than this).
+So, the live 8-foot (2-meter) elephant was only used in the beginning when a woman is seen briefly riding on its back.
+For some of the elephant fight scenes, Harryhausen used the animation table as the bullring floor.

-For Gwangi's death scene a number of special effects were used.
+For Gwangi's death scene, a number of special effects were used.
 When the torch hits the ground near Gwangi, the flames are seen quickly developing and surrounding Gwangi.
 The flames were added in by double printing the camera.
 The outside of the burning church was a mixture of composites: the lower half was the real church photographed on location in Spain, and the upper, burning half was a miniature, again added in by double printing the camera.